-In the autumn of 2017, the network will hold a conference on trade and integration in anti-globalisation times, in light of the UK referendum to leave the EU and Donald Trump’s proposal to establish new barriers to trade.
+Every year, the network holds a conference on a current topic.
+In 2017 the theme was trade and integration in anti-globalisation times, in light of the UK referendum to leave the EU and Donald Trump’s proposal to establish new barriers to trade.

 “After a fairly long period of increased integration between countries, in many places – not least in Europe – we now see that protectionist trends are becoming politically successful.
-It is therefore important that the research community is prepared to analyse and explain the effects of these trade barriers as they start to rebuild”, says Maria Persson, associate professor of economics and chair of the SNEE network.
+It is therefore important that the research community is prepared to analyse and explain the effects of these trade barriers as they start to rebuild,” says Maria Persson, associate professor of Economics and former chair of the SNEE network.

 A more confidence-based form of governance

-We also have researchers who are investigating how our public authorities and municipalities can optimise their operations to make their employees feel that their work meaningful and that they are respected.
-When the Swedish Government recently appointed a delegation to conduct a government inquiry concerning confidence, the person to be in charge of research within the delegation was recruited from none other than the School of Economics and Management at Lund University.“My responsibility is to lead 12 research projects, in which nearly 30 researchers from around the country participate in various pilot activities within the welfare sector.
-Through these activities, they are trying to increase confidence in various ways and give employees further opportunities to independently develop the work to fulfil the needs of users.
-Herein lies a huge commitment to the work of a more confidence-based form of governance”, says Louise Bringselius, associate professor of business administration, and with a background as a researcher in government management, organisation and administrative culture.
+We also have researchers who are investigating how our public authorities and municipalities can optimise their operations to make their employees feel that their work is meaningful and that they are respected.
+When the Swedish Government some years ago appointed a delegation to conduct a government inquiry concerning confidence, the person to be in charge of research within the delegation was recruited from none other than the School of Economics and Management at Lund University.